What Is the Best Roof for Solar Panels?

 Tile shingles can be made of slate, concrete and clay.
 Installing solar panels on clay tile presents some hurdles that aren’t present with standard shingle roofs.

 For one, how you move across the roof itself is radically different.
 Clay tile is highly resilient to the elements, but it’s not so resilient to installation teams’ footsteps.
-However, Freedom Solar is meticulous when servicing this market — we’re well trained on moving across clay roofs without breaking tiles.
+However, solar power installers at Freedom Solar are meticulous when servicing this market — we’re well trained on moving across clay roofs without breaking tiles.

 Although tiled roofs are visually pleasing because they have more range in appearance, they’re typically heavier and more expensive than other roofing materials.
 (Granted, they’re not as expensive as metal roofs.)
 Nonetheless, they’re long-lasting and generally more waterproof than other roofing types.